VGNBug/ProRata-API-DEPRECATED/README.md

 This is a quickstart guide to help you get up and running with development of the ProRata-API.

 ### Prerequisites ###
-You will need to have set up the ProRata-Database, which currently uses PostgreSQL 9.4.
+1. You will need to have installed [PostgreSQL](https://www.postgresql.org/download/) and set up the [ProRata-Database](https://github.com/VGNBug/ProRata-Database/).

+2. Currently, the project uses [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), which you will need to install.
+Bear in mind that if you are using Windows, you will need to have set your JAVA_HOME environment variable prior to proceeding further.

+3. You will need install and familiarise yourself with [Gradle](https://gradle.org/gradle-download/).
+Windows users will need to set the GRADLE_HOME environment variable.

-- I recommend using [IntelliJ IDEA](https://download.jetbrains.com/idea/ideaIU-2016.2.4.exe) for development.
-- Import the project into IDEA, and you should be ready to go!
+2. I recommend using [IntelliJ IDEA](https://download.jetbrains.com/idea/ideaIU-2016.2.4.exe) for development.
+Once you have done so, import the project into IDEA, and you should be ready to go!

 #### IntelliJ IDEA database connection ####
 One of the benefits of IntelliJ IDEA is easy database management from the IDE.
 This can be achieved in the following way: